 - Increased blood volume during pregnancy can also cause cramps in the feet.

-Most Common Foot Related Problems When Pregnant
+Most Common Foot-Related Problems During Pregnant

-Over-pronation is also known as flat feet and is caused by the excessive pressure on the foot.
+Over-pronation is also known as flat feet and is caused by excessive pressure on the feet.
 The arch of the foot can flatten out due to weight gain during pregnancy and add pressure on the plantar fascia, which are the tissues that connect the heel to the front of the foot.

 Over-pronation can lead to added stress on your back as well as the calf muscles.

-Remedies to Relieve Pregnancy Foot Pain
+Remedies to Relieve Foot Pain During Pregnancy